-For hard-to-reproduce concurrency bugs like race conditions, Time Travel Debugging allows you to start from the point of failure and step backward to find the cause.
-This is a very different approach from the typical process of running and rerunning a program again and again, adding logging logic as you go until you find the cause.
+For hard-to-reproduce concurrency bugs like race conditions, Time Travel Debugging allows you to start from the point of failure and step backwards to find the cause.
+This is a very different approach from the typical process of running and rerunning a program, again and again, adding logging logic as you go until you find the cause.

 Let's look at the impact Time Travel Debugging has on debugging a race condition.